-profile number The IGMP profile number to be applied.
-The rang --
+profile number The IGMP profile nu mber to be applied.
+The range is 1 to 4294967295.

 No IGMP filters are applied.

 You can apply IGMP filters only to Layer 2 physical interfaces; you cannot apply IGMP filters to routed ports, switch virtual interfaces (SVIs), or ports that belong to an EtherChannel group.